-Sometimes I feel that although we, humans, are natural beings, we don’t lead a very natural life, we don’t “earth”, we don’t walk barefoot in parks and countryside as often as we are supposed to in order to absorb the planet’s energy, feel relaxed and be connected with our genuine habitat.
+Sometimes I feel that although we, humans, are natural beings, we don’t lead a very natural life.
+We don’t “earth”, we don’t walk barefoot in nature as often as we are supposed to in order to absorb the planet’s energy, feel relaxed and be connected with our genuine habitat.

 Entering Sciola’s open-air museum (he was walking barefoot) was the first achievement towards this togetherness.
 A sort of intermediary step.